 Full Disclosure Notice: At the time this article was published I was sponsored by JP and owned several of their rifles.
-I am currently sponsored by Wilson Combat and shoot and compete with their premium rifles and handguns.
+They are absolutely incredible products.
+I am currently sponsored by Wilson Combat and shoot and compete with their premium rifles and handguns, excellent as well.

 The short-barreled rifle (SBR) has become steadily more prevalent and recently exploded in popularity due to the BATF ruling on the SIG arm brace allowing a designated “pistol” AR-type weapon that may be legally shot from the shoulder.
 I own several myself.
 They’re fun to shoot, more accurate than you’d expect, and pretty handy for some applications.
 However, would I bet my life on an AR-type weapon that has a barrel much less than thirteen inches?
 Definitely not.
 Here’s the why of it and a bit of the applied physics to back it up.